Expand your skill set.

 Organizers and steering committee

-The organizers of this course are John-Paul Boyd QC of John-Paul Boyd Arbitration Chambers in Alberta and British Columbia, Lawrence Pinsky of Taylor McCaffrey LLP in Manitoba, and Lorne Wolfson of Torkin Manes in Ontario.
+The organizers of the National Family Law Arbitration Course are John-Paul Boyd KC of John-Paul Boyd Arbitration Chambers in Alberta and British Columbia, Lawrence Pinsky KC of Taylor McCaffrey LLP in Manitoba, and Lorne Wolfson of Torkin Manes in Ontario.

 The members of the steering committee for the inaugural course in 2021 were Wayne Barkauskas KC, Professor Rachel Birnbaum, Tom Dart, Herschel Fogelman, Aaron Franks, Cheryl Goldhart, Stephen Grant, Arlene Henry KC, Alf Mamo, Danny Melamed, Doug Moe KC, Krysta Ostwald KC, Eugene Raponi KC, Brahm Siegel, and Bryan Smith.
 Much thanks to everyone involved.

 Enter your email address below to receive information about the National Family Law Arbitration Course, the registration for the 2024 course, and the status of our special programs.